Who we are

 Castle Douglas in December 2010 as seen from Carlingwark Loch.
 The ANDES office and library is just behind the old church (which is now the Fullarton Theatre).

 ANDES is a genuinely small business run from Castle Douglas in Galloway (southwest Scotland).
 The business is owned and operated by John Biggar, an active climber, skier and snowboarder.
 John is a fully qualified Mountaineering Instructor (WMCI) belonging to the AMI and has completed the Alpine Level 1 instructor course with BASI.
 He is the author of the only comprehensive climbing guidebook to the Andes.
-This book was first published in 1996, with the fourth English edition published in March 2015.
+This book was first published in 1996, with the fifth English edition published in February 2020.
 The first Spanish and second French editions were published in 2007 and 2009, a Polish edition came out in February 2012, and the E-book version of the 4th English edition was published in November 2015.
 In 2019 a Czech language edition was also published.

 John Biggar, WMCI -- Pictured above climbing at City of Rocks, Idaho in July 2014